MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-parallel-job-in-pipeline.md

 > [!NOTE]
 > If you use tabular `mltable` as your major input data, you need to:
 >- Install the `mltable` library in your environment, as in line 9 of this [conda file](https://github.com/Azure/azureml-examples/blob/main/cli/jobs/parallel/1a_oj_sales_prediction/src/parallel_train/conda.yaml).
 >- Have a *MLTable* specification file under your specified path with the `transformations: - read_delimited:` section filled out.
-For examples, see [Create a mltable data asset](how-to-create-register-data-assets.md#create-a-mltable-data-asset) .
+For examples, see [Create and manage data assets](how-to-create-data-assets.md).

 You can declare your major input data with the `input_data` attribute in the parallel job YAML or Python, and bind the data with the defined `input` of your parallel job by using `${{inputs.<input name>}}`.
 Then you define the data division attribute for your major input depending on your data division method.